 Knowing who your audience is helps you tailor your marketing message so that it appeals to them on an emotional level and helps you discover information that you can share to establish common ground.

 The goal of any communication is to get the listeners to respond favorably.
-Whether it’s speaking at a trade show or via posting on social media, it’s pertinent to ensure the message is audience-centered, and you can’t do this without understanding who you’re talking to.
+Whether it’s speaking at a trade show or via a posting on social media, you need to ensure the message is audience-centered.
+You can’t do this without understanding who you’re talking to first.

-One of the easiest ways to get a better understanding of your audience is to create a buy persona.
+One of the easiest ways to get a better understanding of your audience is to create a buyer persona.

 2. Pay Attention to Body Language

 To improve communication skills, it’s crucial to pay attention to body language.
-Also important is to understand that gestures don’t necessarily have a universal meaning.
+It’s also important to understand that gestures don’t necessarily have a universal meaning.
 Putting things into proper context is a must when drawing conclusions about body language.

 Here’s a look at six common elements of body language.